bridgecrew-perf4/notejam-infra/README.md

 Terraform apply did not finish without errors?
 That's expected:

-Terraform config needs to be applied several times per environment because [there is no method to add repository connection in the Cloud Build API](https://issuetracker.google.com/issues/142550612) so some ClickOps is needed:
+Terraform config needs to be applied several times per environment because [there is no method to add repository connection in the Cloud Build API](https://issuetracker.google.com/issues/142550612) and therefore some ClickOps is needed:

-- Between the `terraform apply` runs, you need to connect your GitHub Notejam app repository to both of your GCP projects in the [Google Cloud Console](https://console.cloud.google.com/cloud-build/triggers/connect) manually.
+- Between the `terraform apply` runs, you need to [connect your GitHub Notejam app repository to both of your GCP projects in the Google Cloud Console](https://console.cloud.google.com/cloud-build/triggers/connect) manually.

 ### Triggering builds and final Terraform apply

-Our Terraform config does not trigger build and deployment of the Notejam app itself but deploys the Cloud Run Hello sample application initially instead.
+Our Terraform config does not trigger build and deployment of the Notejam app itself but deploys initially the Cloud Run Hello sample application instead.
 Let's trigger the build:

 - Commit a change in your Notejam app repository and push it first to `stage` and then `prod` branch.
 This should trigger a build in the Cloud Build which progress and history you can follow on Cloud Console.